KoolTheba/redux-todo-goals-app/README.md

   <img alt="Aplicación Todo" height="600" src="other/todo_goals_app_screenshot.png">
 </p>

-> As this app is open source and has a Affero AGPL license, you can fork it, change it, style it 💅, etc
+> As this app is open source and has a AGPL license, you can fork it, change it, style it 💅, etc

 ## How to use it?
 ### ⚡️ Live